microsoft/PartsUnlimited/docs/HOL-Advanced_Feature_Flag_for_Web_Applications/README.md

 }
 ```

 **Step 8.** Now we want to create a feature manager class and interface.
 This will be used later on to toggle our features on and off.
+Let's call it `FeatureManager.cs` and store it here -> `.\PartsUnlimited\src\PartsUnlimitedWebsite\FeatureFlag\FeatureManager.cs`

 ```csharp
 using System;